Anandqwe/inventory-supermarkets/docs/SETUP.md

 # Setup Guide

-This guide will help you set up the complete supermarket inventory management system with cloud deployments.
+This comprehensive guide will help you set up the complete supermarket inventory management system with cloud deployments, Redis caching, email notifications, and all advanced features.

 ## Prerequisites